732A60 > Course information

 • Comparing the problems/methods/approaches you described to the situation/traditions in your own country

-• Interviewing some people about the topic of your paper, summarizing their answers in the paper and making conclusions (construct the interview questions yourself)
+• Interviewing some people about the topic of your paper, summarizing their answers in your paper and making conclusions (construct the interview questions yourself).

 The paper should be written in RMarkdown or LaTeX and contain all necessary attributes of a paper such as title, author, abstract, references.